What to Watch for in Montana's Election: Three Scenarios

-Voters in Montana woke up on Election Day to newspaper front pages filled with the explosive news that Republican Greg Gianforte allegedly assaulted a reporter hours before polls opened in the state's high-profile special congressional election against Democrat Rob Quist.
+Voters in Montana woke up on Election Day to newspaper front pages filled with the explosive news that Republican Greg Gianforte had been accused of assaulting a reporter hours before polls opened in the state's high-profile special congressional election against Democrat Rob Quist.

 But any political impact will be blunted by the fact that as many as two-thirds of voters are estimated to have already cast a ballot.